-The following graph shows the number of battles played per month on the Official or Smogon server (the most popular server) between October 2007 and July 2010, inclusive:
+The following graph shows the number of battles played per month on the main server (the most popular server) between October 2007 and July 2010, inclusive:

-Battles played per month on the Official/Smogon server (view data)
+Battles played per month on the main server (view data)

 In the years following Shoddy Battle, the popularity of online competitive Pokémon has continued to grow and subsequent simulators have had to continue the tradition of high scalability set by Shoddy Battle.